MattisLind/DECNA-replica/README.md

 * Use 64k x 16 SRAM is shared memory rather than DRAMs.
 [Much easier to deal with.](https://www.mouser.se/datasheet/2/198/61C6416AL-258356.pdf).
 5V compatible.
 * Use [100 pin ATF1508ASL](https://www.mouser.se/datasheet/2/268/atmel_doc0784-1180608.pdf chip) chip to handle most of all random logic on the board.
 It is even 5V compatible!
 * VHDL will be used to create all the random logic.
 Hopefully this will allow for modifications so that problems that is found can be fixed more easily.
 * Use SEEQ DQ8023A encoder chip instead of Fujitsu MB502A.
 It is directly compatible with the 82586 and doesn't requires level converters or 100 MHz crystal.
 Should in theory work directly.
+Also support the Intel 82501, 82C501A and 82C501AD chips since those are more or less compatible.
 * Use the [Xhomer](https://xhomer.isani.org/xhomer/) project and run it on a Raspi.
 Create a IO board for the Raspi that enables it to interface with the board (use pin headers for interfacing the raspi rather than the peculiar connector).
 Write software to make the connection between Xhomer and the real world.
 * [DECNA](DECNA.pdf) manual.
 * The ```bus command register``` in in DECNA manual is probably not a register but just a decoder of various bus operations.
 Why would it need to be a register, anyhow?
 Will be handled in the ATF1508.